Toward Storage-Aware Learning with Compressed Data An Empirical Exploratory Study on JPEG: Introduction

 To effectively explore this quantity vs. quality trade-off, it is crucial to recognize that while the benefits of increasing data quantity are well-established in machine learning, the consequences of altering data quality are far more nuanced and underexplored.
 Thus, a critical first step towards enabling a strategic balance is to characterize how quality degradation (via compression) fundamentally impacts the learning process, and critically, whether this impact is uniform across all data.
-Accordingly, this paper addresses the following foundational research questions:
+Accordingly, this paper addresses the following foundational research questions (\textbf{RQ}s):

-{$\bullet$} \textbf{RQ1 (Training under a storage budget)}: Given a fixed storage budget, is there a definitive priority between data quality and quantity, or is a strategic balance required to optimize performance?
+{$\bullet$} \textbf{RQ1 (Training under a storage budget):} Given a fixed storage budget, is there a definitive priority between data quality and quantity, or is a strategic balance needed to optimize generalization performance?

 {$\bullet$} \textbf{RQ2 (Impact of compression)}: What is the precise impact of data compression and the associated degradation in quality on the behavior of deep learning models?

 {$\bullet$} \textbf{RQ3 (Differential Sensitivity)}: Are all data samples equally sensitive to compression, or do they exhibit varying levels of sensitivity?